TU-Darmstadt-APQ/labnode_async/README.md

 ## License

-This project is licensed under the GPL v3 license - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL v3 license - see the [LICENSE](https://github.com/PatrickBaus/LICENSE) file for details.